This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Follow up with your child's neurologist as directed:

-Your child may need tests to check the level of antiseizure medicine in his blood.
-Your child's neurologist may need to change or adjust his medicine.
+Your child may need tests to check the level of antiseizure medicine in his or her blood.
+Your child's neurologist may need to change or adjust his or her medicine.
 Write down your questions so you remember to ask them during visits.

 © 2017 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.